Xudong-Huang/may/README.md

 * [echo server][echo_server]
 * [echo client][echo_client]
 * [simple http][http_sever]
+* [simple https][https_sever]
+* [websocket][websocket]

 ## Performance

 Just a simple comparison with the Rust echo server implemented in [tokio][tokio] to get a sense about `May`.

 **Note**
 > The [tokio][tokio] version is not at it's maximum optimization.
 In theory `future` scheduling is not evolving context switch which should be a little faster than coroutine version.
-But I can't find a proper example for multi thread version comparison, so just put it here for you to get a some sense about the performance of `May`.
+But I can't find a proper example for multi thread version comparison, so just put it here for you to get some sense about the performance of `May`.
 If you have a better implementation of `future` based echo server, I will update it here.

 **Machine Specs:**